jerryyf/CoinVert/README.md

-# Crypto Price Conversion Tool
+# Coinvert

-This tool allows you to convert prices between different cryptocurrencies and fiat currencies.
+This tool allows you to convert prices between different cryptocurrencies and fiat or other cryptocurrencies.
 It is powered by the CoinGecko public API.

 ## Features